BrianSturgis/Week-4-solo-project/README.md

 ## Detailed Description

 Pizza Parlor
-This is an application for ordering a pizza where a user can choose from one  individual toppings and a size to order a pizza and see the final cost.
+This is an application for ordering a pizza where a user can choose from individual toppings and a size to order a pizza and see the final cost.

 ## Setup/Installation Requirements